NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_tour.md

 julia> exit()
 ```

+!!! tip
-**NOTE:** When using the REPL, the result of the (last) expression is always printed.
+    When using the REPL, the result of the (last) expression is always printed.
 This is sometimes undesirable.
-We can supress printing by ending the last expression with a semicolon `;`.
+We can suppress printing by ending the last expression with a semicolon `;`.
 This is used throughout this presentation for appearance purposes. *Unless otherwise stated any semicolon in code is not needed.*

 ### Defining Functions